swarup-rj/swarup-rj12.github.io/CV.md

 2. Event organizer in Advaya 2015, PG cultural fest. at IIT Guwahati.
 3. Technical officer in the Student Gymkhana Council 2014-2015 at IIT Guwahati.
 4. Best departmental act award in Advaya 2014, PG cultural fest. at IIT Guwahati.
-5. Gold medal for short movie making in Arise and Awake 2012, Film fest. at VSSUT, Burla.
+5. Gold medal for short movie making in Arise and Awake 2012, Film Festival at VSSUT, Burla.